 Wear and Tear

 Just like any machine, your AC unit will wear down with frequent use.
-Unfortunately, this kind of degradation in inevitable, but you can slow down the process with a little maintenance.
-Head on out to the backyard and look around the outdoor unit.
-You may find all kinds of plants and animals wreaking havoc on your air conditioner.
-Clean away any dead grass or weeds that may have grown and verify no bees or mice have made homes.
-All kinds of creatures seek out the shelter of your outdoor unit, including snakes in some areas.
-Your AC isn’t a critter motel so keep these guys away to keep it running properly.
+Unfortunately, this kind of degradation is inevitable, but you can slow down the process with a little maintenance.
+Clean away any dead grass or weeds that may have grown around the outdoor unit and make sure no critters have made homes.

 Leaking fluids aren’t just a household problem, it’s an issue with environmental regulation.
-The Environmental Protection Agency (EPA) has determined that R22, a common refrigerant used in air conditioning systems, must be phased out by 2020.
+The Environmental Protection Agency (EPA) has determined that R22, a common refrigerant used in old air conditioning systems, must be phased out by 2020.
 That means the cost to maintain your unit will increase.
-If your air conditioning system was built before 2010, you may be using R-22.
-Learn more about the R22 phase out.
+If your air conditioning system was built before 2010, you may be using R22.

 Improperly Working Fans

 Your AC unit is a complex system made up of a number of electrical parts.
-Wiring snakes all throughout the system connecting circuit boards to the fans, compressor, coils, and the like.
+Wiring snakes all throughout the system connecting circuit boards to the fans, compressor, and coils.
 With so many electrical components, frayed wiring or a busted capacitor is something to prepare for.